nionis/freedom-kit/README.md

 Tips will appear in the Freedom Kit wallet balance automatically.

-⚠ This at the moment works only on Linux.
+⚠ This right now is disabled as it is blocker for building the binary, [90% of the implementation is done](./railgun-sidecar/).
+The current address is a mock address.

 ## Architecture